aahmedessam30/laravel-git-toolkit/README.md

 - Create branches for features, fixes, releases, hotfixes or other custom branches
 - Pull changes from the remote repository
 - Merge branches
+- Delete branches
+- Push new branch to remote repository
+- Fetch changes from the remote repository
+- Rebase changes from the remote repository
+- Reset changes from the remote repository

 ## Requirements